-For some people, “root canal” can be a scary term, but for many patients, it is necessary to get this treatment done.
-Understanding the process can help you to be more prepared for your appointment and know exactly what to expect!
+A root canal is not fun in any way, but for many patients, it is necessary to get this treatment done.
+Understanding the process and knowing what it entails can help because you’ll be better prepared and will know exactly what to expect.

 Root canal treatment itself is not painful and any discomfort that you feel is actually due to the infection which this treatment will remove.
-The anesthesia will help numb the tooth as well as the surrounding area, so that the dentist can complete the procedure without causing the patient discomfort.
+The anesthesia will help numb the tooth as well as the surrounding area so that the dentist can complete the procedure without causing the patient discomfort.